 What are Saline Breast Implants?

-Saline-filled breast implants contain a silicone outer shell filled with a sterile saltwater (saline) solution.
+Saline breast implants are comprised of a silicone outer shell filled with a sterile saltwater (saline) solution.
 Some are pre-filled and others are filled during the implant operation.
 Saline-filled implants come in different sizes and have either smooth or textured shells.
-The FDA approved saline-filled breast implants for breast augmentation in women age 18 or older and for breast reconstruction in women of any age.
-They are also used in revision surgeries, which correct or improve the result of an original surgery.
+The FDA approved saline breast implants for breast augmentation in women age 18 or older and for breast reconstruction in women of any age.
+They are also used in breast revision surgery.

 See The Results Of your Breast Augmentation “Before Surgery”!

 Additionally, A huge benefit for Dr. Obi’s patients is the VECTRA XT 3D Imaging Platform.
 This amazing system will photograph you from six different angles and create a virtual image of you and your breasts.
 Dr. Obi will then show you how “You” and “Your Body” will look with the the various shapes and sizes of implants.
 You will be able to select the implants that make you look like you wish to look, and have the comfort of knowing exactly how you will look after surgery.
 Best of all, this fantastic peek into your future is included as part of your initial consultation with Dr. Obi!

 Silicone gel filled implants were introduced in the U.S. in 1962 and discontinued in 1992 because of design flaws, leakages, ruptures and health concerns.
 At that time, Dr. Lewis Obi was one of the few plastic surgeons in the U.S. with extensive experience using saline filled breast implants.
 Since 1992, significant improvements have been made with silicone gel implants and they were released for general use again in 2007.
 Silicone gel filled breast implants are now the implant of choice for most patients.